danschmidtke/academic-kickstart/content/home/researchstatement.md

 My primary research interest is in reading development and experimental psycholinguistics.
 I use a variety of tools, including eye-tracking and quantitative linguistic methods, to delve into how linguistic, cognitive, and experiential factors influence reading behavior.

 My current research focus is on individual differences in the development of reading skill among international students who use English as an additional language.
-This SSHRC-funded research entitled <strong>Beyond bridging: linguistic indicators of academic and literacy outcomes of international students in a Canadian university</strong> examines longitudinal change in reading skills among international students enrolled in pre-sessional English for academic purposes (EAP) programs.
+This SSHRC-funded research project examines longitudinal change in reading skills among international students enrolled in McMaster University's pre-sessional English for academic purposes (EAP) programs.

 As Mohawk College's College Student Success Innovation Centre (CSSIC) Research Fellow I am investigating literacy development among international students enrolled in Mohawk College’s EAP program.
 This research project will involve implementing and testing a targeted reading intervention which is aimed at enriching the academic English skills of international students at Mohawk College.
 You can read more about CSSIC and this project [here](https://www.mohawkcollege.ca/college-student-success-innovation-centre/cssic-research-fellow).